 My brother Frank, my sister Linda and I were all born at the Dandenong District Hospital in David Street, Dandenong.
 It first opened its doors in 1942 which is also the same year my beautiful Dad was born.

 Only Dad worked, but that's how he wanted it as he wanted to make sure that Mum was home for us whenever we needed her.
-He had lots of shift work and would rotate from day, afternoon and night shifts.
+He had lots of different shift work and would rotate from day, afternoon and night shifts.
 He would be exhausted when he would come home so to come home to a freshly cooked meal was awesome for him.
 Mum and Dad grew lots of fruit and vegetables in our garden that gave us many amazing meals.

 Mum was great at making clothes for us and would always make sure that we looked great when we went out somewhere.
 I loved some of the clothes she had made for us.
 She would also fix our hair and make sure we looked extra special.
 I loved how she used to put my hair up in an onion or so I called it.
 One of the photos' above shows how perfect she could do it.

 Mum and Dad married us all off and saw us all in our own homes and have our own children.
 Not everyone gets a chance to see that.
 They saw us happy and they were happy too.
-They had done an amazing job at raising us and making sure that we always had what we needed and more.
+They had done an amazing job at raising us and making sure that we always had whatever we needed and more.